sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-02-How-Java-Works.md

 nice machine instruction for them.
 The JRE takes the order back to the chef (aka JVM), the JVM uses the physical resources (oven, stove, fryer, etc.) to actually complete the order.

-As far as the .class file is concerned, they don't care whether the restaurant is using an electric or electric appliances (*think Mac or PC*), because the *chef* (aka JVM) handles that.
+As far as the .class file is concerned, they don't care whether the restaurant is using electric or gas appliances (*think Mac or PC*), because the *chef* (aka JVM) handles that.
 The JRE has a standardized interface (it doesn't matter what "operating system" the chef is using, because the customer never talks to them), so the .class file only needs to worry about interacting with the JRE.
 Whether it's a Mac JVM, PC JVM, Linux JVM, Android JVM, etc. doesn't matter